leaflabs/libmaple/docs/source/bootloader.rst

 chip.
 Firmware is uploaded via the standard DFU protocol (also used by iPhone and openMoko).
 Since DFU is a standard, there is no need for custom software running on the host to upload the firmware.
 Any DFU compliant program will work.
-The maple ide is based around :command:`dfu-util`, openMoko’s DFU utility.
+The Maple IDE is based around :command:`dfu-util`, openMoko’s DFU utility.
 Using DFU came at a cost, however.
 The USB port must additionally implement a separate serial port at the same time (we use the CDC ACM class for serial